microsoft/playwright/docs/src/input.md

 ## Focus element

-For the dynamic pages that handle focus events, you can focus the given element.
+For the dynamic pages that handle focus events, you can focus the given element with [`method: Locator.focus`].

 ```js
 await page.locator('input#name').focus();